Muckrush / Mucrois

 Note: Information in squared brackets has been added by the author and does not appear in the original record.

-Thanks to Mary Creaven and Ann Greaney for their assistance in compiling this information.
+Thanks to Mary Creaven and Ann Greaney for their assistance in compiling this information, and to Evelyn Stevens for assistance in interpreting field names.